Yashwanthv21/100-SmartContracts/README.md

 ## Day 6 Storage

 - This is used to store data, in the blockchain. similar type of contract is used to store hash of the documents in blockchain.

+## Day 7 Calling a Contract from Another Contract

+- Implementation of calling a contract from another contract.